EricCHChang/FaceSimPercep/README.md

 ### Run the face similarity rating task

-* To run the face similarity rating task, type the `FaceSimPercep` in the Matlab Command Window
+* To run the face similarity rating task, type `FaceSimPercep` in the Matlab Command Window

     * If you want to run the task in debugging mode (i.e., the background will be transparent rather than black, which allows you to see Matlab messages/errors during the task), open the `FaceSimPercep.m` script and change the variable `debugMode` (line 20) from 0 to 1.